 1. International shares give your SMSF better return opportunities

-International shares represent only 15% of typical SMSF portfolios in Australia.
-However, recent research^ shows a portfolio with a mix of 48% global shares and 52% Australian shares has given the best mix of risk and return over the last 20 years.
+International shares represent only 16% of typical SMSF portfolios in Australia1.
+However, Vanguard research shows a portfolio with a mix of 48% global shares and 52% Australian shares has given the best mix of risk and return over the last 20 years.

-US shares have risen almost 200% over the last 10 years whereas Australian shares are only up 56%.
+US shares have risen almost 270% since 2010 whereas Australian shares are only up 53%.

 These days, Exchange Traded Funds (ETFs) make it easy to diversify into international shares too.
-Stockspot SMSF portfolios include a Global 100 ETF (investing in worlds largest 100 companies) and an emerging markets ETF (IEM) which invests in developing high growth economies.
+Stockspot SMSF portfolios include a Global 100 ETF (investing in the world’s largest 100 companies) and an emerging markets ETF (IEM) which invests in developing high-growth economies.

 2. Bonds will help your SMSF weather all types of markets